upasana-mittal/Setsumei-ML/Readme.md

 The *goal of an unsupervised learning* algorithm is to create a model that takes a feature vector as input and either transforms it into another vector or into a value that can be used to solve a practical problem.

-Examples: Clustering, Dimensionality Reduction * Outlier Detection
+Examples: Clustering, Dimensionality Reduction, Outlier Detection

 ### Semisupervised Learning